sbonfert/rbl-checker/README.md

 # Realtime Blacklist (RBL) Checker

-This docker container regularly checks your email server against a number of RBL blacklists in a customizable interval.
-If your server is listed on one or more blacklists, it notifies you via pushover.
+This docker container regularly checks one or multiple email servers against a number of RBL blacklists in a customizable interval.
+If one of the specified server is listed on one or more blacklists, it sends a pushover notification.

 ## Usage